Decoherence and entropy generation at one loop in the inflationary de Sitter spacetime for Yukawa interaction: Introduction

 We consider here an open quantum field theory comprising of a massless, minimally coupled scalar and fermions with the Yukawa interaction in the inflationary de Sitter spacetime background.
 We treat the scalar field as the system we observe and the fermions as the surrounding or environment.
 We also assume that only the Gaussian 2-point correlation function are observed by the observer.
 In this setup, we wish to compute the perturbative von Neumann entropy for the scalar, as a measure of the decoherence due to the interaction with the fermions.
 We shall restrict ourselves to the one loop self energy for the scalar.
 Note that the one loop scalar self energy in the Yukawa theory involves a closed fermion loop~\ref{figa}, and hence no secular effect is possible at this level of perturbation theory.
 However, we note also that we are interested to compute the correlator for the scalar field -- and not simply the self energy.
 The two point correlator corresponding to the amputated diagram \ref{figa} involves adding external scalar lines, eventually indicating a secular growth for the scalar two point function and its subsequent effect in the decoherence.
 The present study is similar to the recent one made in \cite{Bhattacharya:2022wpe}, which considered the same theory in the Minkowski spacetime.
 Previous literature has considered various types of interactions, such as self-interactions of the inflaton field \cite{Lombardo:2005iz, Martineau:2006ki, Nelson:2016kjm, Nelson:2017pmc}, interactions with gravitational waves \cite{Calzetta:1995ys, piao}, interactions with the system scalar with another scalar~\cite{Rostami:2017akw, Liu:2016aaf, Martin:2018zbe, Martin:2018lin}, as well as interactions with massless and massive fermionic fields \cite{Duffy:2005ue, Prokopec:2003qd, Miao:2006pn, Toms:2018oal, Toms:2018wpy}.
-We also refer our reader to~\cite{Nusseler:2019ghw, Enqvist:2004pr, Anirban, Lankinen:2019vgv} for some earlier analysis on open quantum systems with scalars and fermions.
+We also refer our reader to~\cite{Nusseler:2019ghw, Enqvist:2004pr, Anirban, Lankinen:2019vgv} for some earlier analysis on open quantum systems with scalars and fermions and \cite{Schaub:2023scu, Pethybridge:2021rwf} for the analytical aspects of correlators involving Dirac spinors in de Sitter spacetime with applications to cosmological perturbation theory.
 The methodology we adopt in this paper will be chiefly based upon~\cite{Friedrich:2019hev, koksma, kok} and references therein.
 See also~\cite{Boyanovsky:2018soy} for a study of entropy generation in the Yukawa theory in the de Sitter background via the influence functional technique.